idrinth-thalui/core/dreams/IdrinthThalui_43.md

 You are lost in the darkness.
 You stumble around, searching for something, anything to find.
 Your hands find a rough stone wall.
 Groping your way, you find yourself in a big circular room with no door to be felt, and the ground made of large, cut boulders.
-Then you feel something behind you... something big.
+Then you feel something behind you...something big.
 Very big.
 You awake with a start.